Vein disease and fatigue. Is there a connection?

 • Leg ulcers or open sores

-How Is CVI Diagnosed?
+How is CVI diagnosed?

 A physical exam and a medical history examination will be performed by a doctor.
 Your legs will be examined, and an ultrasound will most likely be ordered.